socketio/socket.io/README.md

 of the handshake (with the `open` packet) to determine whether the server is unresponsive.

-The client sends a `ping` packet.
-If no packet type is received within `pingTimeout`, the client considers the socket disconnected.
-If a `pong` packet is actually received, the client will wait `pingInterval` before sending a `ping` packet again.
+The server sends a `ping` packet.
+If no packet type is received within `pingTimeout`, the server considers the socket disconnected.
+If a `pong` packet is actually received, the server will wait `pingInterval` before sending a `ping` packet again.

-Since the two values are shared between the server and the client, the server will also be able to detect whether the client becomes unresponsive when it does not receive any data within `pingTimeout + pingInterval`.
+Since the two values are shared between the server and the client, the client will also be able to detect whether the server becomes unresponsive when it does not receive any data within `pingTimeout + pingInterval`.

+## Difference between v3 and v4

+- reverse ping/pong mechanism

+The ping packets will now be sent by the server, because the timers set in the browsers are not reliable enough.
+We suspect that a lot of timeout problems came from timers being delayed on the client-side.

+- fallback to polling instead of upgrading to WebSocket

+As of today, most browsers now support WebSocket: https://caniuse.com/#search=websocket

+Please note that this does not remove the need to use sticky-session for the polling transport.

+- always use base64 when encoding a payload with binary data

+This change allows to treat all payloads (with or without binary) the same way, without having to take in account whether the client or the current transport supports binary data or not.

+- use a record separator (`\x1e`) instead of counting of characters

+Counting characters prevented (or at least makes harder) to implement the protocol in other languages, which may not use the UTF-16 encoding.

+For example, `€` was encoded to `2:4€`, though `Buffer.byteLength('€') === 3`.

+Note: this assumes the record separator is not used in the data.

+The revision 4 of the protocol will be included in Socket.IO v4.

 ## Difference between v2 and v3